5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/Enabling_Hyper-V_(SSDT-HV-...)/README.md

 ## Required Files

 You need the following SSDTs (included in the OpenCore Package under `Docs/AcpiSamples`).
-Make sure to check the .dsl version of this tables to read the comments and instructions and export your own tables as ACPI Machine Language Binare (.aml).
+Check the .dsl version of these tables for additional comments and instructions.

 - **SSDT-HV-DEV.aml** &rarr; Disables unsupported devices under macOS.
+- **SSDT-HV-DEV-WS2022** &rarr; Disables additional virtual devices incompatible with macOS.
+Required on Windows 11, Windows Server 2022 and newer.
 - **SSDT-HV-PLUG.aml** &rarr; Enables VMPlatformPlugin on Big Sur and newer.
 Must be loaded after SSDT-HV-DEV.aml!
 - **SSDT-HV-VMBUS.aml** &rarr; Enables ACPI node identification.